MHCPCreators/worlds-documentation/EssentialToolsForWorldCreation.md

 ---

-### 4.3 Hallowen Graveyard - Level Creation Process
+### 4.3 Halloween Graveyard - Level Creation Process
-Let's make a gravyeard scene with hallowen concept!
+Let's make a graveyard scene with a Halloween concept!

 1) First, imagine the concept you want to create, check similar designs and let your creativity speak!

-2) Then block it out in your world with a simple graybox layout design so you can better understand how it will look and feel.For example, in my layout: gray represents walls, brown represents trees, yellow represents light poles, and pink represents graves.
+2) Then block it out in your world with a simple graybox layout design so you can better understand how it will look and feel.
+For example, in my layout: gray represents walls, brown represents trees, yellow represents light poles, and pink represents graves.

     <img width="626" height="300" alt="leveldesign_graybow" src="https://github.com/user-attachments/assets/bce744df-5f78-4feb-86d3-dd20861a6bdb" />